Christian Doppler: Early life and education

-Doppler was born in Salzburg (today Austria) in 1803.
-After completing high school, Doppler studied philosophy in Salzburg and mathematics and physics at the University of Vienna and Imperial–Royal Polytechnic Institute (now TU Wien), where he became an assistant in 1829.
-In 1835 Doppler decided to immigrate to the United States to pursue a position in academia.
-Before departing for the United States, Doppler was offered a professorship of mathematics in Prague, which convinced him to stay in Europe.
-In 1835 he began work at the Prague Polytechnic (now Czech Technical University in Prague), where he received an appointment in 1841.
+In 1835, he decided to immigrate to the United States to pursue a position in academia.
+Before departing for the United States, Doppler was offered a teaching position at a state-operated high school in Prague, which convinced him to stay in Europe.
+Shortly after, in 1837 he was appointed as an associate professor of math and geometry at the Prague Polytechnic Institute (now Czech Technical University in Prague).
+He received a full professorship position in 1841.